PrimeTimeTran/rn-GoogleNews/README.md

 - [ ] For each article the user sees a title, source, link to read more, and hero image.
 - [ ] The user can see how long ago the story was published in a human-friendly format; e.g. "15 minutes ago".
 - [ ] The user can see the total number of articles they've fetched from the API.
-- [ ] When the user scrolls to the end of the list, the app automatically fetches more articles and appends them to the list of current articles(adds).
+- [ ] When the user scrolls to the end of the list, the app automatically fetches more articles and appends them to the list of current articles(adds them to the bottom of our list).
 - [ ] If the user pushes the "read more" button then the app opens up the article in the phones default browser.
 - [ ] If the api request fails, the app should prompt the user.
 - [ ] If the app is fetching additional articles, the user should be prompted accordingly.